Piazza della Loggia: The first Loggia and civic buildings

-After clearing the space previously occupied by alleys and hovels, the city authorities proceeded by endowing the square with new buildings, among which a loggia, modeled after other Italian cities, would be primary in importance.
+After clearing the space previously occupied by alleys and hovels, the city authorities proceeded by endowing the square with new buildings, among which a loggia, modelled after other Italian cities, would be primary in importance.
 A first loggia structure was erected in 1436, based on the design of the ducal architect Niccolò Lupo.
 This first palace had exterior frescoes depicting the Brescian bishops Philastrius and Apollonius, created by the painter Alessandro d'Ardesio.
 The structure, moreover, was crowned with a statue depicting St. Mark, an obvious tribute to the lordship of the Serenissima.

 Having finished the western portion of the square with the erection of the aforementioned loggia, they proceeded by erecting in 1437, this time on the eastern side, a first turret equipped with a clock.
 It again consisted of a loggia structure designed by architect Lodovico Beretta, designed so that it rested directly on the fortified walls of the New Citadel.
 Later a first clock, placed on the same turret, was completed in 1447 and decorated not only with the coats of arms of the rulers and the city, but also with two statues sculpted by Andriolo Vigevano depicting Mary and the archangel Gabriel.
 The same clock face was probably modified when the eastern porticoes of the square were built, as testified by a wooden inlay in the choir of the Church of Saints Bartholomew and Stephen in Bergamo, which is useful for tracing at least a partial reconstruction of the 15th century core of the Brescian square.